 A significant characteristic of our business model is our large percentage of subscription-based contracts.
 Subscription-based revenues accounted for 78% of our total revenues in 2004 and decreased to 70% of total revenues in 2005 primarily due to the acquisition of SurveySite.
-Subscription-based revenue increased to 75% of total revenues in 2006 and to 80% of total revenues during the three months ending September 30, 2007.
+Subscription-based revenue increased to 75% of total revenues in 2006, to 79% of total revenues in 2007 and to 81% during the three months ending March 31, 2008.